Kimberley Blackmon

 During her law enforcement career, Dr. Blackmon was a member of the Florida Sex Crimes Investigators Association and the Florida Division of the International Association for Identification.
 She was also honored with the distinction of Clermont Police Department Officer of the Year in both 2002 and 2004.
 In addition, Dr. Blackmon implemented the Clermont Police Mobile Community Crime Prevention Unit utilizing Federal grant funding available through the Byrne Formula Grant Program, as well as initiated the Sexual Predator Awareness Program for the City of Clermont.

-Dr. Blackmon left law enforcement in 2006 to pursue teaching crime scene technology at Keiser University in Orlando, FL.
-In 2008, she then began working as an adjunct professor for several online schools and left fulltime teaching in 2008 to work solely as an online instructor.
-Dr. Blackmon completed her PhD in Criminal Justice and Behavioral Sciences at Nova Southeastern University in 2014 and is a member in good standing of the International Association of Forensic Criminologists and the Academy of Criminal Justice Sciences.
+Dr. Blackmon pursued teaching crime scene technology at Keiser University in Orlando, FL. in 2006, while maintaining reserve law enforcement status.
+In 2008, she then began working as an adjunct professor for several online schools and began teaching in 2008 solely as an online instructor.
+Dr. Blackmon completed her PhD in Criminal Justice and Behavioral Sciences at Nova Southeastern University in 2014 and is a member in good standing of the International Association of Forensic Criminologists, the International Association of Chiefs of Police and the Academy of Criminal Justice Sciences.

 Dr. Blackmon's research interests include: police psychology, police stress, law enforcement retirement, victimology, community policing, sex crimes and women in policing.